New tools to improve performance

 “After that, pay attention to keywords that will further establish your brand as an authority in your industry,” Tatum adds.

-“Being able to answer questions that come up on Google Snippets is a great way to build authority for your brand and help your SEO,” Winslow adds.
+“Being able to answer questions that come up on Google Snippets and optimize for them is a great way to build authority for your brand and help your SEO,” Winslow adds.